Make Your Next Trip Extraordinary

 Ritan Park is a small park near the residence of the U.S. ambassador that is used as a sort of gym by the people in the neighborhood.
 Go when it opens at 6 a.m. to see ladies doing fan dances, gentlemen doing tai chi, joggers circling the park, and someone singing Beijing opera at the top of his lungs.
 It’s particularly beautiful in July and August with the lotus flowers blooming.

-Beijing’s art scene has been maturing over the last few years.
-As the iconic 798 art district is becoming more commercialized, established artists are now setting up shop elsewhere.
+Beijing’s art scene has been maturing over the last decade.
+As the iconic 798 Art Zone is becoming more commercialized, established artists are now setting up shop elsewhere.
 These studios and galleries are dotted around the city and it takes an insider to help you dig them out—which makes them all the more special.
-One of Mei’s favorite places to bring travelers is the private exhibition space of fashion designer Ma Ke, who dresses China’s first lady.
+One of Mei’s favorite places to send travelers is the private exhibition space of fashion designer Ma Ke, who dresses China’s first lady.
 It is located in an old printing factory and tastefully displays Ma’s works in an organic setting—laid out on carefully crafted furniture that replicates the style of a rural Yunnan home.
 Access is by appointment only, so make sure you call ahead.
+Do take the time to visit the 798 Art Zone, though, as it remains the hub for contemporary art in Beijing.
+And don’t miss the UCCA Center for Contemporary Art, China’s leading contemporary art institution.

 Cheap thrills